This is A Mirror

 Works by Midori Harima

-This is a Mirror, an exhibition of work by Midori Harima, will be on view in the South Gallery of the Shirley Fiterman Art Center from June 4 through August 5, 2023.
-Harima’s installation will feature video, photography, printmaking and sculptural works that investigate aspects of originality and reproduction, ephemerality and permanence, and consumption and value systems.
+This is a Mirror, an exhibition of work by Midoria Harima, is on view in the South Gallery of the Shirley Fiterman Art Center from June 4 through August 5, 2023.
+Harima’s installation will feature video, photography, printmaking, and sculptural works that investigate aspects of originality and reproduction, ephemerality and permanence, and consumption and value systems.

 Midori Harima (b.1976, Yokohama, Japan) received a B.A. in oil painting and printmaking from Joshibi University of Art and Design in Kanagawa, Japan in 2000.
 She spent 16 years in the U.S., first living on the West Coast and later relocating to New York City.
 In 2017 she returned to Japan and spent the following year in Hong Kong on an artist’s research grant provided by the Japanese government.
 Harima has exhibited at the Kala Art Institute, Berkeley, CA; Contemporary Art Museum, Kumamoto, Japan; Fujisawa City Art Space, Japan; Deitch Studios, NY; and Honey Space, NY.
 She has participated in numerous residencies including Art Omni, NY; MMCA Goyang, South Korea; and 18th Street Art Center, Santa Monica.
 Harima lives and works in Kanagawa, Japan.